-So, unfortunately, there aren´t really any significantly cheaper alternative to gesso, at least when you want something right out of the box.
+So, unfortunately, there aren´t really any significantly cheaper alternatives to gesso, at least when you want something right out of the box.
 If you are searching for a cheap alternative, then you have to make your own gesso.
 That sounds kind of daunting but it isn´t actually difficult to do at all.

 The last alternative to gesso is not using any gesso or primer at all.
 You can paint directly on the surface without any primer.
 The paint will be absorbed a little bit by the surface and the color will not be as vibrant but for most applications, this will barely matter at all.

 |Fleur Universal Primer||This is a universal primer for multiple surfaces including wood, glass, and plastic.
 It is white in color and is very similar to gesso.||Unlike gesso, it works on a lot of different surfaces even on non-absorbant surfaces.|

 |Golden Pumice Gel Mediums||These Gels are great as a primer for acrylic paints.
 They can also be used to seal your work afterward.||Holds on most surfaces but it is more expensive than regular gesso.|

 |Make your own Gesso||Gesso can be easily made at home by mixing taclum powder, white glue, white paint, and water.||It’s very cheap but it is a little difficult to get a nice consistency.|

 Making your own gesso is the cheapest alternative to commercial gesso and it is really quite easy to do.
 You only need some household items and some easy to come by ingredients.
 This is probably my most favorite alternative to commercial gesso there is.